nicoolas25/workshop-2021-01/README.md

 The robots have three possible movements:

-- turn right
+- turn Right
-- turn left
+- turn Left
-- advance
+- Advance

 Robots are placed on a hypothetical infinite grid, facing a particular direction (north, east, south, or west) at a set of {x,y} coordinates,